[Moderate revision–posted 10/20/22 (replaces 2/21/22 edition)]

 6. Appeals of Grounds Use/Solicitation Request Denials

 Faculty, staff, academic, and administrative departments whose requests for the use of campus grounds or non-academic facilities are denied may appeal in writing to the PSVP.
-Students and registered student organizations whose requests are denied may appeal to the Managing Director of Student Union & Activities, in accordance with the Student Handbook.
+Students and registered student organizations whose requests are denied may appeal to the Assistant Vice Provost for Student Life, in accordance with the Student Handbook.

 7. Freedom of Expression Activities